-t = time since the start of the diurnal temperature rise, minutes The test duration shall be 60 ± 2 minutes, giving a fuel and vapor temperature rise of 20°C. The final fuel temperature shall be $35.5 \, ^{\circ}\text{C} \pm .5 \, ^{\circ}\text{C}$.
+t = time since the start of the diurnal temperature rise, minutes.

+The test duration shall be 60 + 2 minutes, giving a fuel and vapor temperature rise of 20° C. The final fuel temperature shall be 35.5° C + $.5^{\circ}$ C.

 An initial vapor temperature up to 5°C above 21°C may be used.
-For this condition the vapor shall not be heated at the beginning of the diurnal test.
-When the fuel temperature has been raised to 5.5°C below the vapor temperature by following the T_f function the remainder of the vapor heating profile shall be followed.
+For this condition, the vapor shall not be heated at the beginning of the diurnal test.
+When the fuel temperature has been raised to 5.5°C below the vapor temperature by following the T_f function, the remainder of the vapor heating profile shall be followed.

-- iii.
+- iv. iii.
 An alternate temperature rise for the diurnal test may be approved by the Executive Officer.
-If a manufacturer has information which shows that a particular fuel tank design will change the temperature rise significantly from the function above, the manufacturer may present the information to the Executive Officer for evaluation and consideration. - iv.
+If a manufacturer has information which shows that a particular fuel tank design will change the temperature rise significantly from the function above, the manufacturer may present the information to the Exeuctive Officer for evaluation and consideration. - v. iv.
 The hot soak evaporative emission test shall be performed immediately following the "hot" start exhaust emission test.
-This test is described in 86.138-78, except for item (d) which is revised to require that the motorcycle be pushed with the engine off rather than driven at minimum throttle from the dynamometer to the SHED. - v.
-Calculations shall be performed in accordance with 86.143-78, except the standard volume for a motorcycle shall be 5 ft.3 instead of 50 ft3. - d.
+This test is described in 86.138-78, except for item (d) which is revised to require that the motorcycle be pushed with the engine off rather than driven at minimum throttle from the dynamometer to the SHED. - vi. $\forall \cdot$ Calculations shall be performed in accordance with 86.143-78, except the standard volume for a motorcycle shall be 5 ft.3 instead of 50 ft3. - d.
 Motorcycle manufacturers with annual sales of less than 2,000 units for the three displacement classes in California are not required to submit the information specified by these test procedures to the Executive Officer.
 However, all information required by these test procedures must be retained on file and be made available upon request to the Executive Officer for inspection.
-These manufacturers shall submit the following information for evaporative emission certification: - A brief description of the vehicles to be covered by the Executive Order.
-(The manufacturer's sales data book or advertising including specifications will satisfy this requirement for most manufacturers.)
+These manufacturers shall submit the following information for evaporative emission certification:

-ii.
-A statement signed by an authorized representative of the manufacturer stating "The vehicles described herein have been tested in accordance with the provisions of the 'California Evaporative Emission Standards and Test Procedures For 1978 and Subsequent Model Gasoline-Powerd Motor Vehicles,' and on the basis of those tests are in conformance with the aforementioned standards and test procedures."
+- i.
+A brief description of the vehicles to be covered by the Executive Order.
+(The manufacturer's sales data book or advertising, including specifications, will satisfy this requirement for most manufacturers.) - ii.
+A statement signed by an authorized representative of the manufacturer stating "The vehicles described herein have been tested in accordance with the provisions of the 'California Evaporative Emission Standards and Test Procedures for 1978 and Subsequent Model Liquefied Petroleum Gas - or Gasoline-Powered Motor Vehicles,' and on the basis of those tests, are in conformance with the aforementioned standards and test procedures." - 9.
+The evaporative emissions for LPG systems shall be calculated in accordance with 86.143-78 except that a H/C ratio of 2.658 shall be used for both the diurnal and hot soak emissions.